 Ms. Banks encourages unions for models.
 The price of beauty is high for models, and her weight at 17 would not have permitted her to model at 17 in the year 2012.

-theunconsciousimpulse asked: Except that it might not be the "American beauty ideology" but just generally occidental, don't you think?
+theunconsciousimpulse said: Except that it might not be the "American beauty ideology" but just generally occidental, don't you think?
 Oh, yes, there is a whole wide world out there...

 of course you’re correct, this is generally occidental - however, i live in america and consume american culture, therefore i can only use my distorted american perspective to analyze american beauty.